The heterogeneous impact of the EU-Canada agreement with causal machine learning: Introduction

+Once the trade matrix is constructed, we can drop the observations for treated units, i.e., those whose trade regime changed after the agreement entered into force, and thus predict their values as if the CETA had not been signed.
+Predictions are obtained by reducing the original trade matrix to a low-rank structure via nuclear norm regularization.

+To evaluate the predictive power of matrix completion, we follow standard machine learning approaches: we train the algorithm on five random folds on the part of the matrix containing untreated units, and then assess out-of-sample how far predictions are from the observed outcomes in the same portion of the matrix with no treated observations.
+If the predictive power is good enough, we assume the algorithm also performs well on the portion of the matrix with treated units, where the predictions represent counterfactuals.

-For our purposes, CETA is a compelling case of an FTA whose negotiation has been intricate, lengthy and contrasted.
-It took ten years since the first discussions\footnote{It dates back to a Canada-EU bilateral summit in Berlin in 2007.} to have the agreement provisionally entered into force in 2017.
-According to its provisional enforcement, most of the trade provisions in the agreement have already been applied, although it is still awaiting final ratification by all EU members.\footnote{Even if the European Commission is solely in the competence of the trade policy of the European Union, in July 2016 it was decided that CETA qualified as a \textit{mixed agreement} because it touches upon other policy domains different from trade, and thus it needed to be ratified also through national procedures.} During the negotiations, France emerged as one of the main proponents of establishing a closer trading relationship with Canada.
-A shared colonial past, a common language,\footnote{English and French have been established as joint official languages since 1969.} and similar consumer preferences give Canada more than an incentive to trade with France.
-Ratification by the French Assembly was voted on in July 2019, and the agreement was examined and eventually rejected by the Senate in March 2024.
+For our purpose, CETA is a compelling example of an FTA whose negotiation has been intricate, lengthy, and complex.
+It took 10 years from the first discussions\footnote{It dates back to a Canada-EU bilateral summit in Berlin in 2007.} to the agreement's provisional entry into force in 2017.
+According to its provisional enforcement, most of the trade provisions in the agreement have already been applied, although it is still awaiting final ratification by all EU members.\footnote{Even if the European Commission is solely in the competence of the trade policy of the European Union, in July 2016 it was decided that CETA qualified as a \textit{mixed agreement} because it touches upon other policy domains different from trade, and thus it needed to be ratified through national procedures.} During the negotiations, France emerged as one of the main proponents of establishing a closer trading relationship with Canada.
+A shared colonial past, a common language,\footnote{English and French have been established as joint official languages since 1969.}, and similar consumer preferences give Canada more than an incentive to trade with France.
+Ratification by the French Assembly was voted on in July 2019, and the agreement was examined and eventually rejected by the French Senate in March 2024.